About

 Thompsons Foundry [from 1875 to present day]

-Thompsons’ Foundry has played a pivotal role in the economic sustainability and wellbeing of Castlemaine since it first opened its doors in 1875.
-It would be surprising to find a family in town that hasn’t at some point had a member working there.
-Once the foundry was established the hotel on our site whether the Brighton, Webbers or the Northern rode on the back of its workers.
-The fortune of the hotel on our site has strong links to the foundry as it was was the closest pub and in it heyday was the pub that workers who mostly came to work by bicycle would stop at at knock off time.
-The long bike shed you can see over our back fence held over 200 bikes at a time
+Thompsons’ Foundry has played a pivotal role in the economic sustainability and well-being of Castlemaine since it first opened its doors in 1875.
+It would be surprising to find a family in town that hasn’t had a member working there at some point.
+Once the foundry was established, the hotel on our site, whether the Brighton, Webbers or the Northern, rode on the back of its workers.
+The hotel’s fortune on our site has strong links to the foundry as it was the closest pub and, in its heyday, was the pub that workers who mostly came to work by bicycle would stop at knock-off time.
+The long bike shed you can see over our back fence held over 200 bikes at a time.

-Thompsons continues in some form through Flowserve the American company who now own the business.
+Thompsons continues in some form through Flowserve, the American company that now owns the business.
 Much of the original success of Thompson’s is attributed to the technical knowledge of their designing, engineers, the works Superintendent, planning engineer and foremen, and to the knowledge and skill of the employees who have identified themselves with the Works, in some cases for three generations.
-The manufactures of Thompson’s were well known as work of the highest quality, and of excellent design
+The manufacturers of Thompson’s were well known as work of the highest quality and of excellent design.

 But the Foundry wasn’t just a major employer in Castlemaine, with no less than three separate sporting teams and one of this country’s oldest brass bands.
-The Foundry has contributed to the social, cultural and sporting fabric of this town like few others.
+The Foundry has contributed to this town’s social, cultural and sporting fabric like few others.

-Below are some more images from the Foundry’s history and some recent images.
+Below are more images from the Foundry’s history and some recent ones.